-All children move confidently and demonstrate good bodily control.
-Older and more able children are able to balance and throw skilfully, and younger children are acquiring these skills.
+All children more confident and have good control over their bodies.
+Older and more able children are able to balanced and throw skilfully where as younger children are acquiring the skills.
 Children use one handed tools competently and safely.
-All children are introduced to health and bodily awareness spontaneously through their personal, social and emotional development, although there are less planned activities to raise children's awareness of this.
+All children are introduced to healthy and body awareness through their personal, social and emotional development, however there is insufficient planned activities to make children more aware of their bodies